 CONCLUSION

-Restate thesis : We strongly agree that social media has introduced a new stream of commercial opportunities in business and also changed consumers' purchasing habits which impacts the development of e-commerce in a good way.
+Restate thesis : We strongly agree that social media has introduced a new stream of commercial opportunities in business and also changed consumers' purchasing habits which positively impacts the development of e-commerce.

 Summarize points : The development of social media is making a revolution of business from traditional ways to innovative ways as it has introduced a new stream of commercial opportunities in business.
 Social media allows innovative and creative marketing strategies to target consumers.
 Besides, the development of social commerce maximizes the efficiency of social media to increase trust between companies and consumers.
 Social media has also changed the consumers’ purchasing behavior as it provides reliable information on choosing better products.
 Furthermore, the convenience of social media increases the intention of consumers to purchase online.